suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

 ## Learn more

-This exercise demonstrated only some of the capabilities of the Speech service.
+This exercise demonstrated only some of the capabilities of the speech service.
 To learn more about what you can do with this service, see the [Speech page](https://azure.microsoft.com/services/cognitive-services/speech-services).

 ### Review
 In this exercise you created an AI Speech resource in Speech Studio.
-You then used the Real-time speech to text service to transcribe an audio recording.
+You then use the Real-time speech to text service to transcribe an audio recording.
 You were able to see the text transcription being generated as the audio file was played.

 ## You have successfully completed this lab.